Fiserv/tenants-doc/writing.standards.md

 <div class="row" style="text-align:left;" markdown=1><img src="./images/checkmark-graphic.png"  width="40"/></div>

 1. **Length**: Limit folder and file names to **25 characters**.
 Less is more.
 A URL cannot be longer than **255 characters**; as a best practice limit the folder hierarchy to 225 characters.

 2. Use hyphens, not underscores, to separate words, in a topic name/URL, example: query-data.html

 3. Make file and directory names lowercase.

 4. Use only standard ASCII alphanumeric characters in file and directory names.

 **Camel case**: Use the camel case to delimit words.
-Camel case, means in a word the first letter should be capital, example: TransactionData, or Transaction-Data.
+Camel case, means in a word the first letter should be capital, example: TransactionData, or Transaction-Data.<br>

 <div class="row" style="text-align:left;" markdown=1><img src="./images/red-x-graphic.png"  width="40"/></div> Don't use

 1. Long file name with long file paths and URLs as they increase likelihood of error.

 2. Special characters in a file name. \ / : * ? " < > | [ ] & $

 3. Spaces in File and Folder names to delimit words.
 Spaces are frequently translated in a Web environment to be read as "%20".

 4. Articles – "a", "an", "the"

 5. Underscores/double underscores, double hyphens - _ __ --

 6. Period (.) at the start or end

 7. Initials, abbreviations and codes that are not commonly understood.

 [Back to top](#writing-standards)